Hemasri-P/Azure-Notes/Azure.md

 - ARM uses resource providers to create, update, delete, or retrieve resources in an Azure environment.
 - ARM template :
 - A JavaScript Object Notation (JSON) file that defines one or more resources to deploy to a resource group, subscription etc...
-- 1 Project have 1 ARM
+- 1 Project have 1 ARM , ARM creates Automatically

 ## Container :